- 1 medium onion, diced

 - 1/2 cup carrots, julienned

-- 1 large poblano chili, diced
+- 1 large poblano chili, roasted and diced

 - 2 garlic cloves, grated